ml27299/lit-cli/README.md

 Initializes(if .gitmodules exsists) and/or adds(if .litconfig exsists) git submodules to a project.
 The build command also links any files configurged for linking

+### Remove
+`lit remove name|path`

+Properly removes a submodule from a project based on the module's name or path

 ### Interactive mode
 `lit --inter [command] [options]`<br />
 `lit [command] [options] --inter`<br />